Hebrews 12: 1,2 says,

 Here the writer compares living the Christian life to a race.
 Personally, I am not much of a runner.
 I am more of a plodder.
 I plod along in life.
 Plod…plod…plod.
 Sometimes that is what it feels like we are doing in the race.
 Don’t worry though, plodders reach the finish line as well.
 The key word in verse one is the word “endurance”.

 Sometimes when running the race we get knocked down in the dirt.
 We just have to get up, brush off the dirt, and start plodding (or running) along again.
 This last week was particularly hard and frustrating for me.
 I was lying down in the dirt, wondering if it was worth it all.
-Then I realized something:
+A few days ago, I wrote a longtime friend and mentor, David Drullinger, who is also a Bible college professor and pastor.
+In his response, he attached his newsletter about the happenings in his ministry in South Africa.
+After reading it, I realized something:

 I am still alive.